sanjar91/OucHH/README.md

 Below are step by step instructions for how to install OucHH:
 * Download the source code from OucHH [github repository.](https://github.com/sanjar91/OucHH)
 * Open the source code with Android studio
-* Run the app in the Android Studio Emulator or deploy it to an andoird phone
+* Run the app in the Android Studio Emulator or deploy it to an android phone

 ## Getting Started Directions